ilia-rashidi/python-teaching-portfolio/README.md

 Over four semesters, I worked as a Python Teaching Assistant with four different instructors across seven Python programming groups, supporting approximately 950 students.

-In two of these course offerings, I served as Head Teaching Assistant.
+In three of these course offerings, I served as Head Teaching Assistant.
 In this role, I helped coordinate TA activities, support students, review assignments and quizzes, manage testing or grading workflows, and communicate common student difficulties to the teaching team.

 # Python Teaching Materials Portfolio